DanielPopoola/mini-vLLM/README.md

 Request C: [1, 1, 1, 1, 1, 1, 1]
 ```
 Batching helps to properly utilize the GPU's capabilities of parallel processing, although it introduces some overhead due to e.g context switching, it allows for very efficient processing.

-[YOUR WORDS: What's the benefit of batching?
-What's the tradeoff?]

 **Continuous batching** means the batch composition changes dynamically:
 - New requests join the batch when they arrive